Our Origins A spark turned into a passion... A dream becomes reality.

 George Stoneis recently retired from teaching a range of courses in Earth Science at Milwaukee Area Technical College (MATC), including Earth Science, General Geology, Weather Fundamentals, Climate Change Fundamentals, and Energy in Nature, Technology and Society.
 He serves as co-chair of the MATC District Sustainability and Facilities Core Committee, and is Chair of the Annual Sustainability Summit.

+Margaret Ward is a retired speech pathologist from the Milwaukee Public Schools.
+She is actively involved in both community and church organizations, and believes that church-based activities are an effective vehicle to serve those in need.
 Toni Wulff was a professor and administrator at Mount Mary University in Milwaukee, where she worked to develop the Social Justice curriculum and expanded the service learning program.
 She currently teaches at MATC, and is involved in immigrant rights in the Milwaukee area.

 Martin Gregorcich is an attorney and CPA.
 He offers business, legal, and banking advice to the board.
 He also prepares financial summaries and files yearly tax returns.